flyteorg/flytesnacks/docs/getting_started/configuring_your_flyte_deployment_for_agents.md

 # Configuring your Flyte deployment for agents

-To configure your Flyte deployment
+To configure your Flyte deployment for a particular agent, see the [Agent Setup](https://docs.flyte.org/en/latest/deployment/agents/index.html) documentation.

 :::{note}

-If you are using a managed deployment of Flyte, you will need to contact your deployment administrator to enable agents in your deployment.
+If you are using a managed deployment of Flyte, you will need to contact your deployment administrator to configure agents in your deployment.
 :::